Skip to main content

 • Statutory Rape: A non-forcible sexual intercourse with a person who is under the statutory age of consent (which is 16 in the State of Michigan).

-• Dating Violence: The term ‘‘dating violence’’ means violence committed by a person: a) Who is or has been in a social relationship of a romantic or intimate nature with the victim; and b) Where the existence of such a relationship shall be determined based on a consideration of the following factors:
+• Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
+The existence of such a relationship shall be determined based on a consideration of the following factors:

 • The length of the relationship;